ProJensen/Active-Directory-Proxmox/Lab08-Remote-Assistance-Access/README.md

 - In the Remote Assistance session, click **Request control**
 - On **CLIENT01**, approve the control request
 - Confirm that the IT Support account can control the desktop of **CLIENT01**

+This step verifies that the IT Support account can successfully view and control the client computer through Remote Assistance.